elastic/elastic-otel-dotnet/docs/configure.md

 > This example sets the file log directory to `C:\Logs` which enables diagnostic file logging.

-Configuration from the "Elastic:OpenTelemetry" section of the `IConfiguration` instance will be bound to the `ElasticOpenTelemetryOptions` instance used to configure the Elastic distribution.
+Configuration from the "Elastic:OpenTelemetry" section of the `IConfiguration` instance will be bound to the `ElasticOpenTelemetryOptions` instance used to configure EDOT .NET.

 To learn more about the Microsoft configuration system, see [Configuration in ASP.NET Core](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/configuration).